 IN HIS ADDRESS TO BRITISH PARLIAMENT ON FEBRUARY 2,1835 Lord Macaulay said

 ‘I have travelled across the length and breadth of India and have not come across one person who is a beggar, who is a thief, such wealth I have seen in this country, such high moral values, people of such calibre that I do not think we could ever conquer this country unless we break the very backbone of this nation which is her spiritual and cultural heritage.
-And therefore I propose that we replace her old and ancient educational system, her culture, for if the Indians think that all is foreign and English is good and greater than their own, they will lose their self esteem, a truly dominated nation.’
+And therefore I propose that we replace her old and ancient educational system, her culture, for if the Indians think that all is foreign and English is good and greater than their own, they will lose their self-esteem, a truly dominated nation.’

 Notwithstanding offering full regards and gratitude’s to Indian freedom fighters, for their heroic sacrifices, the economic factor had equally contributed to the freedom of India in 1947.
-The British economy was crashing after two world wars, was unable to support them, and there were political turmoil voting in the Labour Party defeating Conservatives’ Churchill Government.
-The British treasury was indebted to India of huge amount, which was required by India to maintain her industrial progress.
+The British economy was crashing after two world wars, was unable to support them, and there was political turmoil voting in the Labour Party defeating Conservatives’ Churchill Government.
+The British treasury was indebted to India for a huge amount, which was required by India to maintain her industrial progress.
 The British opted to leave India in the similar manner in which a businessman abandons his factory after finding it no longer economically feasible.

 Shri Palkhivala has very correctly pointed out that the British Raj had conferred Six valuable gifts to Indians at the time of independence: